radars-eceillinois/ISRpy/README.md

 # ISRpy

-Utility and application modules for incoherent scatter radar (ISR) and coherent scatter radar (CS) data processing and modeling.
+Utility and application modules for incoherent scatter radar (ISR) and coherent scatter radar (CSR) data processing and modeling.

 ISR's are radar systems with large power-aperture products being used in ionospheric probing to